ankrutik/notes/aws/solutions_arch_cert/notes.md

 Network Address Translation

-These instances allow private subnets to communicate to the Internet.
-Eg when you want to run yum to update/patch software within instances on a private subnet.
+These instances **allow private subnets to communicate to the Internet**.

+Eg when you want to run `yum` to update/patch software within instances on a private subnet.

 NAT instance is a single EC2 instance.
 NAT gateways are multiple instances spread across multiple AZ with high availability.

 ### NAT Instance

-NAT instance must be in a public subnet
+NAT instance must be in a public subnet.

 Should be a route out of the private subnet to the NAT instance.